gladjohn/ms-activedirectory-managedidentity/ms-activedirectory-managedidentity/ReadMe.md

 or download and extract the repository .zip file.

-> Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2:  Modify the Key Vault URI and Secret name values in the code